ibm-cloud-docs/openshift/openshift_registry.md

 <br />

 ## Using {{site.data.keyword.registrylong_notm}}
 {: #openshift_iccr}

 By default, your Red Hat OpenShift on IBM Cloud cluster is set up to pull images from the remote, private {{site.data.keyword.registrylong_notm}} `icr.io` domains in the `default` project.
-If you want to use images that are stored in {{site.data.keyword.registrylong_notm}} for other projects, you must create image pull secrets for each global and regional registry.
-Then, add the image pull secrets to each project, and to a service account for each project or to each deployment.
+If you want to use images that are stored in {{site.data.keyword.registrylong_notm}} for other projects, create image pull secrets for each global and regional registry in each project.
 {: shortdesc}

-For more information, see the following topics.
+See the following topics.
 * [Understanding how to authorize your cluster to pull images from a registry](#cluster_registry_auth).
 * [Copying the `default-<region>-icr-io` secrets](#copy_imagePullSecret) from the `default` project to the project that you want to pull images from.
 * [Creating your own image pull secret](#other_registry_accounts).